Nyxx6969/Nyx-Nuke-Fasted/README.md

 ## ⚠ Disclaimer

-This script is educational and fully coded by Nyx if you choose to abuse this tool it's are your fault and M. logique will not accept anything about you're mistake
+This script is educational and fully coded by Nyx if you choose to abuse this tool it's are your fault and Nyx will not accept anything about you're mistake